mipayne/JustTheClass/about.md

 We will do a quick overview of crystallographic structures including the Bravais lattices and slip systems as well as Schmid factor and slip trace analysis.
 Then we will take a detailed look at dislocations: how they form, move, and how to characterize them (theoretically and with electron microscopy).
 Finally, we will move onto higher dimensional defects including stacking faults, twins, and kink bands.
 At the end of this course, you will be able to identify deformation features based on electron microscope micrographs and supporting crystallographic information.
 Students will practice identification through journal club assignments where they will have to re-analyze data presented in papers and outline why the papers conclusions are justified or not given the available data.

 ### Learning Objectives
-- Interpret unidentified defect structures in SEM and TEM micrographs
+- <u>Interpret</u> unidentified defect structures in SEM and TEM micrographs
-- Develop plans to determine which deformation features are present
+- <u>Develop</u> plans to determine which deformation features are present
-- Evaluate claims that a paper makes about what deformation features are present
+- <u>Evaluate</u> claims that a paper makes about what deformation features are present
-- Identify slip trace directions in an SEM image
+- <u>Identify</u> slip trace directions in an SEM image
-- Classify a boundary as a grain boundary, kink band, or twin
+- <u>Classify</u> a boundary as a grain boundary, kink band, or twin
-- Determine if a dislocation is edge or screw
+- <u>Determine</u> if a dislocation is edge or screw
-- Use a burgers circuit to find the burgers vector
+- <u>Use</u> a burgers circuit to find the burgers vector
-- Relate deformation features to observed mechanical properties
+- <u>Relate</u> deformation features to observed mechanical properties
-- Predict mechanical behavior based on observed deformation features
+- <u>Predict</u> mechanical behavior based on observed deformation features
-- Assemble tools in your characterization "tool-box" for your structural materials research
+- <u>Assemble</u> tools in your characterization "tool-box" for your structural materials research
-- Formulate and/or use toy models to better understand your system and design experiments
+- <u>Formulate</u> and/or use toy models to better understand your system and design experiments
-- Reflect on the best ways to assess and question existing research
+- <u>Reflect</u> on the best ways to assess and question existing research
-- Predict the tools you will need to answer your research questions
+- <u>Predict</u> the tools you will need to answer your research questions
-- Demonstrate thoughtful, critical, and respectful discussion with peers
+- <u>Demonstrate</u> thoughtful, critical, and respectful discussion with peers
-- Write and Present research plans clearly and be able describe why this research is worth doing
+- <u>Write</u> and <u>Present</u> research plans clearly and be able describe why this research is worth doing
-- Appreciate situations where electron microscopy characterization techniques are useful with respect to defects and understand their limitations
+- <u>Appreciate</u> situations where electron microscopy characterization techniques are useful with respect to defects and understand their limitations

 ### Prerequisites
 General Material Science and Mechanics of Materials Background

-Expected Materials Science Background and Resources:
+<b>Expected Materials Science Background and Resources:</b>
 - Callister
     Good for looking up basic descriptions of some things that you might come across
     - You should have already been exposed to these topics